SNEWS2/SNOSHEWS/README.md

 7) If the script cannot find the module you may need to put the *.so library in the same directory as your script.
 The *.so library is in one of the subfolders in the build directory.

-9) You may want to set the OMP_NUM_THREADS environment variable to a reasonable number
+8) SNOSHEWS uses OpenMP.
+You may want to set the OMP_NUM_THREADS environment variable to a reasonable number for your machine.